kjappelbaum/xrd-tools/README.md

   - `x`: with the 2 theta positions of the reflexes
   - `y`: intensity of the reflexes
   - `hkl` array of objects `{hkl: , multiplicity: }`

+  if you also provide `jcamp=true` you will receive
+  - `jcamp`: a string of the JCAMP-DX file with the predicted pattern